danjeltahko/WATERPLANT/README.md

 ## About

 This is a Cloud service school project with ambition to enlarge my home automations.
 In this project I will use an ESP8266 with the help of a soil sensor to send MQTT messages to AWS IoT Core.
 I will store the data in DynamoDB and if my plant is too dry a Lambda function will trigger and send a message/notification on Telegram.
-I will visualize my data with Python Flask web application/server to see moisture at the moment and over time 🥑.
+I will visualize my data with Python Flask web application/server to see moisture over time 🥑.

 ![schema](reference/schema.png)